-The investment property was valued internally by the management and total fair value amounted to BD 32,759,674 as at reporting date (2020: BD 33,163,768).
-Rental income derived from investment property amounted to BD 1,139,721 (2020: BD 1,120,704).
-The fair value measurement was based on investment capitalisation approach and accordingly has been categorised as level 3 in the fair value hierarchy.
-Significant assumptions used are the capitalisation rate of 7% and full occupancy of the property.
-No impairment loss was recognised during the year (2020: BD 4,455,431).
+The investment property was valued by an independent valuer and total fair value amounted to BD 28,796,292 as at reporting date (2021: BD 32,759,674).
+The fair value measurement was based on income capitalisation approach and accordingly has been categorised as level 3 in the fair value hierarchy.
+Significant assumptions have been used to arrive at the stated fair value includes capitalisation and occupancy rates of the property.
+During the year, the Company had a reversal of impairment of BD 650,665 (2021: Nil).
 The application of the approach is consistent with the prior period.
-The Company has no restrictions on the realisability of its investment property and no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.
+The Company has no restrictions on the realizability of its investment property and no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.

 A sensitivity analysis was conducted to assess the impact of recoverable amount as compared to the carrying value of the asset.
-The capitalisation rate of income and the assessment of income under the highest and best use of the property were the two variable factors considered in the analysis to have the most significant affect in the overall determnation of the recoverable amount.
-An increase in the capitalisation rate by 0.5% and a reduction in income by 5% would have impacted the valuation by BD 3,712,763 and BD 1,637,984 respectively.
+The capitalisation rate of income and the assessment of income under the highest and best use of the property were the two variable factors considered in the analysis to have the most significant affect in the overall determination of the recoverable amount.
+An increase in the capitalization rate by 0.5% and a reduction in income by 5% would have impacted the valuation by BD 2,005,104 and BD 1,439,815 (2021: BD 3,712,763 and BD 1,637,984) respectively.